LakshyaWalia09/WorstNightmare/README.md

 # WorstNightmare

 ......................................................
-Please only run in either PyScriptor Or PyCharm;
+Please only run in either PyScriptor Or PyCharm ......................................................
-......................................................